avi-dak-hyd/dbms_project-EMS/README.md

 * Designed an Entity Relation Diagram and reduced this to its Database Schema Diagram using proper rules.
 * Designed Graphical User Interface for SignUp, SignIn, Homepage, Search Event, Add Event, View Event, Add and Modify Review, Update Profile, View and Modify Cart   Information and Add Amount from Dummy Bank Account.
 * Created MySQL Database and tables to store user information, event details, tags related to event, booking information, venue details, discount offers,           Transaction details.
-* Implemented search bar in home page and results are displayed on the basis of tags, description and name
+* Implemented search bar in home page and results are displayed on the basis of tags, description and name.
 * Implemented Similar Event block in Event Details page by searching all events with similar tags matched with displayed events.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.